Divorce Attorneys in Stuart, FL

-Providing Effective & Compassionate Divorce Services in Florida
+Providing Effective & Compassionate Divorce Services in Martin County, Florida

 To get a divorce in Florida, you must first file a Petition for Dissolution of Marriage.
 In order to be eligible for a petition, either spouse needs to have lived in Florida for at least six months.
 The petition should be filed with the circuit court of the county where the individual filing the petition (the petitioner) resides.
 The other spouse (the respondent) needs to be formally notified of the filing.
 Should the respondent file a Counter Petition or Answer that denies or disagrees with anything in the petition, the petitioner can submit a Notice for Trial and proceed forward with a contested divorce.